Harold & Kumar

-Harold & Kumar is the name of a series of American films created by Jon Hurwitz and Hayden Schlossberg.
-Beginning with Harold & Kumar Go to White Castle (2004), and followed by Harold & Kumar Escape from Guantanamo Bay (2008) and A Very Harold & Kumar Christmas (2011), the films star John Cho, Kal Penn, and Neil Patrick Harris.
+Harold & Kumar is a series of American films created by Jon Hurwitz and Hayden Schlossberg.
+Beginning with Harold & Kumar Go to White Castle (2004) and followed by Harold & Kumar Escape from Guantanamo Bay (2008) and A Very Harold & Kumar 3D Christmas (2011), the films star John Cho, Kal Penn, and Neil Patrick Harris.

+The films are considered buddy stoner comedies, with surreal and animated elements in later sequels.
+Contrasting ideas and perspectives on life, romance, and maturity feature as recurring themes, while the series is notable for its racially diverse main cast.